 Ethanol is not good to run in your STIHL so don’t use fuels with higher ethanol contents than this.

-2. Fuel Line Puncture or Clog on a STIHL Leaf Blower
+2. Fuel Line Puncture or Clog

 Air may get drawn into a cracked fuel line introducing air into the fuel system.
 A clog may have developed in the line reducing the amount of fuel moving through the fuel system.